NTNU-SmallSat-Lab/SatNav/README.md

 ## Usage
 To run the program, run `python3 src/main.py`.
 The program allows for user specified parameters, run `python3 src/main.py --help`  for more information about these.
+TLE files are required to calculate the satellites's position and velocity.
+These are automatically downloaded from Celestrak if they are not present in the 'data' directory, or if it is more than 24 hours since the last download.
+Else it is assumed that the TLE files are up to date.

 The program will calculate the precise UTC time when the satellite is closest to the target and generate the quaternion to point the satellite's sensors.
 These are printed to the console.